You may not be able to find a bottle of Fok Hing Gin in London soon.

 Donkey Piss, Porn Vodka And Other Offensive Spirits

 Think Fok Hing Gin and Timah Whiskey have issues?
-Check out some of these spirit brands that have managed to draw a fair bit of criticism and also giggles with their ‘unique’ names.
+Check out some of these spirit brands that have managed to draw a fair bit of criticism and also giggles with their ‘unique’ names — and certainly left a lasting impression on many.

 Big Coq Ventoux Rouge